enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/resources.rst

 By 'limited', we mean the directory only provides a single root JNDI context.
 Basically, all JNDI lookups are given to the same JNDI context and are looked up inside the JQM database by name exactly as they are given (case-sensitive).

+This chapter focusses on using them inside payloads.
 To define resources, see :doc:`/admin/resources`.

 Below are some samples & details for various cases.